-Two assistant referees may be appointed (a third referee and a timekeeper) who must perform their duties in accordance with the Futsal Laws of the Game.
+Three assistant referees may be appointed (a third referee, a fourth referee and a timekeeper) who must perform their duties in accordance with the Futsal Laws of the Game.
 They are positioned off the pitch, level with the halfway line and on the same side as the substitution zones.
-The timekeeper remains seated at the timekeeper's table, while the third referee's duties may be performed either seated or standing up.
+The timekeeper remains seated at the timekeeper's table, while the third and fourth referees' duties may be performed either seated or standing up.

-The timekeeper and the third referee are equipped with a suitable chronometer and the necessary equipment to keep a record of accumulated fouls, which are supplied by the association or club under whose jurisdiction the match is being played.
+The timekeeper and the third and fourth referees are equipped with a suitable chronometer and the necessary equipment to keep a record of accumulated fouls, which are supplied by the association or club under whose jurisdiction the match is being played, and they may assist the referees with offences when they have a clearer view than the referees.